are you in?

 |Business||$299 per month||$249 per month|

-As you can see, you'll save quite a bit if you can get on a yearly plan.
-It might be wise to try Teachable out for a month first and make sure it's the best platform for you.
-Then once you're absolutely confident, upgrade to an annual plan and save some money.
+As you can see, you’ll save quite a bit if you are billed annually.
+It might be wise to try Teachable out for a month first and make sure it’s the best platform for your online courses.
+Then once you’re absolutely confident, upgrade to an annual plan and save some money.

 I’ve also included the transaction fees since this can often make the difference between which plan you choose.